 - Set the visibility permissions for each type of registered Wordpress site user (administrators, editors, authors, contributors, subscribers), allowing them to either see the tickets widget or the contact form.

-- Add the Web Widget to your Wordpress site.
+- Add Web Widget (Classic) to your Wordpress site.

-- Enable your users to sign in to Zendesk Support using single sign-on (SSO) (see Setting up single sign-on (SS0) for Wordpress Wordpress).
+- Enable your users to sign in to Zendesk Support using single sign-on (SSO) (see Setting up single sign-on (SSO) for Wordpress Wordpress).

 Installing the Zendesk Support for Wordpress plugin

 The Zendesk Support for Wordpress plugin can be added to your Wordpress site just like any other plugin.
 Plugins are only supported in self-hosted Wordpress sites (wordpress.org), not free hosted sites on wordpress.com.